aquenneville/synology-dsm-file-duplicate-remover/README.md

 # synology-dsm-file-duplicate-remover

 <img src="https://travis-ci.org/aquenneville/syno-file-duplicate-remover.svg?branch=master"/>
-The reason for this project was I could not delete all the duplicate files in my report in one click.

-I created this utility to delete the files duplicate by keeping the first version found.
+I created this utility to delete the files duplicate in one go by keeping the first version found because the dsm only allows to delete each individual file one by one.
+I added the possibility to do a dry-run no deletion before actually running the deletion.
+No body likes to delete the wrong files :)

 # Enabling the duplicate file reporting